Mazama Ash: Age

-The climactic eruption of Mount Mazama during which the Mazama Ash was ejected occurred approximately 6790 ± 15 14C yrs BP, or 7640 ± 20 calibrated years Before Present (5677 ± 150 B.C.E.), based on analysis of multiple ash and tephra sources throughout the Pacific Northwest, as well as by other methods such as identification of ash from within an ice core from the Greenland Ice Sheet Project and from sediment cores from the Lake Superior basin.
+The climactic eruption of Mount Mazama during which the Mazama Ash was ejected occurred approximately 6790 ± 15 14C yrs BP, or 7640 ± 20 calibrated years Before Present (5677 ± 150 B.C.E.), based on analysis of multiple ash and tephra sources throughout the Pacific Northwest, as well as by other methods such as identification of ash from within an ice core from the Greenland Ice Sheet Project, from sediment cores from the Lake Superior basin, and by radiocarbon dating of wood charred by ashflows.

 Distribution

 The Mazama ash spread over an area of at least 900000 km2 in the northern Great Plains, where it is most commonly preserved within peat, alluvial, lacustrine, and aeolian sediments.

 In the U.S., it is present in portions of the U.S. states of California, Oregon, Washington, Idaho, Montana, Nevada, Wyoming and Utah.

 It is also present in the Greenland ice sheet, and in marine sediments off the coast of Oregon, Washington, and southernmost British Columbia.

 In Canada, deposits of Mazama Ash several centimeters thick are commonly present in southern areas of British Columbia, Alberta, and Saskatchewan.
 In southern Alberta, about 1000 kilometers (about 600 miles) northeast of the eruption site, the Mazama Ash is typically found as a white band located several metres below the present ground surface.
 Shards of volcanic glass from the Mazama Ash have also been identified in the sediments of Lake Superior and in a bog in Newfoundland.

+Mazama Ash is the most widely distributed tephra layer from the late Quaternary in the United States and southwestern Canada, extending to eight states to the west and three Canadian provinces.

 Composition and identification

+Like the Glacier Peak Ash deposits, Mazama Ash is well preserved in the Pacific Northwest.
+It is distinguishable from the lump pumice deposits ejected from the Glacier Peak volcano, which contain more phenocrysts.
+Mazama Ash also has more soda, yttrium, ytterbium, and zirconium, and less silica and lime than eruptive products from Glacier Peak, and it forms finer deposits than Glacier Peak Ash.
 The Mazama ash includes plagioclase, hypersthene, magnetite, hornblende, clinopyroxene, and volcanic glass.
 It can be distinguished from other volcanic ash deposits, such as those from eruptions of Glacier Peak, Mount St. Helens and Mount Rainier, by the unique chemistry of those constituents.
 This can be determined by electron microprobe analysis, by the refractive index of the volcanic glass, and by neutron activation analysis and similar techniques.
 Radiocarbon dating of associated carbon-bearing material may also aid identification of the Mazama Ash.
+It forms orange colored deposits.